chewil/chewil.github.io/_drafts/splunk-es-assets-and-inventory-getting-started.md

 title: Splunk ES Assets and Inventory, Getting Started
 published: true
 date: 2021-11-08 12:00:00
-category: Splunk ES
+category: Splunk
-tags: Splunk ES asset-inventory
+tags: "Splunk ES" asset-inventory admin
 ---
 *Opinions expressed are solely my own and do not express the views or opinions of my employer, of Splunk, nor anyone else...*